subscriptions-project/swg-js/docs/contributions-flow.md

 This flow allows the publication site to display a flow where users can contribute money to the publisher.
 See [Subscriptions APIs](./core-apis.md).

-*Important!* Please ensure you set up the `setOnSubscribeResponse` on any page where you accept purchases, not just before you call `subscribe` or `showContributions`.
-SwG client ensures it can recover contributions even when browsers unload pages.
-See [Subscribe flow](./subscribe-flow.md) for more details.

 The contribution flow will first present a set of amounts user can contribute to.
 A user will get a choice to either select one of the offers, or try request login to claim an existing contribution.